 9. Camden Hills State Park

-Where the mountains meet the sea.
-Mount Battie offers a premier sanctuary with views of Penobscot Bay and its technical archipelago of islands.
+This is where the mountains meet the sea.
+Mount Battie offers a sanctuary with views of Penobscot Bay and its many islands.

 -